tianrui-qi/DSMLM/README.md

 predicting without drift correction, `DATA_SAVE_FOLD/500.tif` will be the stack of frames 1-500 prediction results.
-Then, these temp results will be used to calculate the drift, and the final drift of each frames in all dimension will be saved in `TEMP_SAVE_FOLD/drift.csv`.
+Then, these temp results will be used to calculate the drift, and the final drift of each frames in all dimension will be saved in `TEMP_SAVE_FOLD/{DCC,MCC,RCC}.csv` depend on the method you choose.

-We highly rely on cached temp result and drift here: please delete `TEMP_SAVE_FOLD/drift.csv` before running if you want to re-calculate the drift for same dataset with new window size or method; please delete whole `-T TEMP_SAVE_FOLD` before running if you want to re-calculate the drift for same dataset with new stride size or for a new dataset.
+We highly rely on cached temp result and drift here.
+Please delete `TEMP_SAVE_FOLD/{DCC,MCC,RCC}.csv` before running if you want to re-calculate the drift for same dataset with new window size; in addition, for MCC and RCC, you need to delete `TEMP_SAVE_FOLD/r.csv`, temp result shared between MCC and RCC method to save drift calculation time.
+Note that this is not final drift value.
+If you have run one of MCC or RCC method and want to try the other, you can keep `TEMP_SAVE_FOLD/r.csv` to save time.
+Please delete whole `-T TEMP_SAVE_FOLD` before running if you want to re-calculate the drift for same dataset with new stride size or for a new dataset.